 “We’re pleased to combine the leading Cloud solutions capability of Appserv with the ambition and reach of the Telecom Group," adds Graham Clarke, Managing Director, Appserve.

 "We’re ambitious ourselves, and we see a perfect fit with our aspirations and how Telecom intends to transform itself to Spark and help more New Zealand businesses grow.”

 Moutter adds; “The combined capabilities of Appserv and Revera mean we can now offer leading Cloud computing expertise to all New Zealand businesses, through Telecom and Gen-i sales channels.

 “Revera is a Cloud computing specialist that provides Cloud solutions predominantly for Government and corporates, while Appserv brings specialist Cloud Desktop-as-a-Service solutions for a range of business sizes, particularly small to medium sized.

 “It’s a powerful combination that adds to our existing strengths in Cloud infrastructure, mobility, managed ICT and platform as a service.
 Gen-i is making big strides in all these areas.
 We have secured a number of significant new IT as-a-service contracts.

-"We have added new or imminent data centre business totalling in excess of 250 racks since the beginning of 2014.
+"We have added new or imminent data center business totalling in excess of 250 racks since the beginning of 2014.
 Revera is continuing to grow strongly and perform well.

-“Our investment in data centres has continued.
+“Our investment in data centers has continued.
 In Wellington, a new Revera centre opened last year that is now 100% allocated, with a 3rd centre due to open in October.